germaya/holbertonschool-zero_day/README.md

 * Create the first repository.
 * Add the Readme.md file using the Markdown format.
 ##### Change file README.md from Github.com
+* Second modification
+* How to be up to date in git